Neo Sindarin - Example of a translation

 To obtain a verb, we add an ancient formative suffix for verbs ✶-yă.
 This suffix introduces an i-affection into the compound word.

-- Now we have these components: an + ndôr + yă
+- Now we have these components: AN + NDOR + yă

 Back to our sentence, we now have: